 - Better still, invite one or more students from your congregation, or from the local university (contact the chaplain or the SCM office for details), to share their story during the service.

 - Download our resource toolkit, to help plan your service.

 - Include intercessionary prayers for students during the service.

 - Hold a collection for SCM to help the movement continue its work reaching students and building inclusive Christian communities at university.
-Click here to see how you can send your donations to us.
+Download our info sheet about sending in your donations.

 - Spread the word: If you're holding a Student Sunday service at your church, you will be able to download posters to put up (info to come).
 You can also use social media to get the word out -download our high res UDPS logo and share any other messages using #StudentSunday